Daniel Sousa (football manager)

 Pedro Daniel da Cunha Pereira de Sousa (born 3 October 1984) is a Portuguese football manager.
-He is the current manager of Portuguese Primeira Liga club Gil Vicente.

-After working as a long-term assistant manager to André Villas-Boas, he started managing in his own right in the Primeira Liga in 2022.
+For over a decade, he was assistant manager to André Villas-Boas.
+He started managing in the Primeira Liga in 2022, with Gil Vicente, Arouca, Braga and Vitória Guimarães.

 Coaching career

 Assistant

 Sousa first met the Portuguese coach André Villas-Boas when the former was a student at the University of Porto, in the Faculty of Sports.
 He interviewed Villas-Boas about strategies for attacking football as part of his final-year thesis, and was later recommended to the young manager by professor of football José Guilherme, who was Villas-Boas' assistant at Académica.
-Sousa was Villas-Boas' match analyst at Académica, Porto, Chelsea, Tottenham Hotspur, and Zenit Saint Petersburg, and assistant manager at Zenit Shanghai Port and Marseille spanning 10 years of service.
+Sousa was Villas-Boas' match analyst at Académica, Porto, Chelsea, Tottenham Hotspur, and Zenit Saint Petersburg, and his assistant manager at Zenit, Shanghai Port and Marseille, spanning ten years of service.